Mark's "Bob books" are a big part of Mark Sawyer's World.

-Master, Swami Nin, Sinner, Swinger, ONE is about six of the greatest sharers of spirit in the 21st century.
-Their stories are fascinating, but they would insist tthat much more important are their messages, which are both profound and practical.
+Master, Swami, Nun, Sinner, Swinger, ONE is about six of the greatest sharers of spirit in the 21st century.
+Their stories are fascinating, but they would insist tthat their messages, which are both profound and practical, are more important.
 They show how to bring a focus on the Absolute, on All That Is, on the Dhamma, and on meditation, into our everyday lives.
 These six are Robert Wolfe of the Ojai Valley, V. Ganesan of Arunachala, Swami Atmananda of Ajatananda Ashram, Ramesh Balsekar of Mumbai, Captain Bob Nickel (see below), and Maechee Brigitte of Wat Prayong, Bangkok, Thailand.

 Bob in front of Arunachala.